 If you have material you would like to share, but don’t have an email address or would just rather FOLIO did the admin of adding your material to the map, please do get in touch; we’d love to hear from you.
 Perhaps you want to talk about memories you have and we can interview you for the website.
 Perhaps you have old photos but no way to make digital copies – again, we can help with that (all complying with current social distancing requirements).

 If you don’t have any material yourself to add, but would like to help transcribe census reports and other documents related to Sutton do get in touch as this too is a vital part of what we want to add to the map.

 How to get in touch with us

-Telling Sutton’s Stories is one such project and it is inspired by the concept of deep mapping.
+Telling Sutton’s Stories is inspired by the concept of deep mapping.
 A deep map refers to a subtle and layered map with greater information than a two-dimensional image of places, names, and topography.
 A deep map might include archaeology, stories, memories, reportage, interviews, natural history – really anything that matters to the viewers and creators of the map.
 Crucially, deep maps recognise that people – and personal experiences – are central to a place’s identity.

-FOLIO is indebted to Alan Cameron Wills, Robert Anthony and Rowan O’Neill for their generous support of this project.
+FOLIO is indebted to Alan Cameron Wills, Robert Anthony, Rowan O’Neill and Geraint Pickard-Skeats for their generous support of this project.
 We have been particularly inspired by their work on Moylgrove History Map and Map Digi Penfro.